In 1947, Andy Dufresne (Tim Robbins

 In 1965, a young prisoner named Tommy (Gil Bellows

 ) comes to Shawshank.
 Andy suggests that Tommy take up another line of work besides theft.
-The suggestion really gets to Tommy and he works on achieving his high school equivalency diploma.
+The suggestion really gets to Tommy and he works on earning his high school equivalency diploma.
 Though Tommy is a good student, he is still frustrated when he takes the exam itself, crumpling it up and tossing it in the trash.
 Andy retrieves it and sends it in.

 When the warden visits Andy in solitary, he tells him that Tommy was killed while attempting escape.
 Andy tells Norton that the financial schemes will stop.
-The warden counters, saying the library will be destroyed and all it's materials burned.
+The warden counters, saying the library will be destroyed and all its materials burned.
 Andy will also lose his private cell and be sent to the block with the most hardened criminals.
 The warden gives Andy another month in solitary.

 Afterwards, Andy returns to the usual daily life at Shawshank, a seemingly broken man.
 One day he talks to Red, about how although he didn't kill his wife, his personality drove her away, which led to her infidelity and death.
 He says if he's ever freed or escapes, he'd like to go to Zihuatanejo, a beach town on the Pacific coast of Mexico.
 He also tells Red how he got engaged.
 He and his future wife went up to a farm in Buxton, Maine, to a large oak tree at the end of a stone wall.
 The two made love under the tree, after which he proposed to her.
 He tells Red that, if he should ever be paroled, he should look for that field, and that oak tree.
 There, under a large black volcanic rock that would look out of place, Andy has buried a box that he wants Red to have.
 Andy refuses to reveal what might be in that box.